Stateful Apps on Tako: SQLite and Uploads That Survive Deploys

 On a $5 VPS, that’s your entire hosting budget.

-Tako ships TAKO_DATA_DIR: a persistent, per-app directory that outlives deploys and rolling restarts.
-SQLite, file uploads, queue data — anything that lives in a file works here, without an external service.
+Tako gives every app a persistent data directory that outlives deploys and rolling restarts.
+SQLite, file uploads, queue data — anything that lives in a file works there, without an external service.

 | Environment | Path |